 I first read about the concept of removing all processed sugar from your diet in Marilu Henner’s book, Total Health Makeover.
 Have you heard of it?

-But when you turn the bottle over and scan the ingredients list, ketchup and BBQ sauce do contain a lot of sugar, and most of it’s the highly processed, highly controversial high fructose corn syrup.
+However, when you turn the bottle over and scan the ingredients list, they usually contain a lot of sugar.
+And it’s hard to find one that doesn’t include the highly processed, highly controversial high fructose corn syrup.

 Isn’t it interesting that so many things are labeled sort of ambiguously.
 But with high fructose corn syrup, they come right out with it.
 High fructose.
 It’s right there in the name!